bojanpopic/developer.joomlatools.com/extensions/docman/plugins.md

 ### Method

-The event handler takes a single argument which is an instance of `KCommandInterface` and holds all of the information about the event that was dispatched.
+The event handler takes a single argument which is an instance of [`KEventInterface`](http://api.nooku.org/class-KEventInterface.html) and holds all of the information about the event that was dispatched.
 This is very similar to how events work in Javascript; the event object that is passed to the method contains everything you need to know about who/what generated the event.

 ```php